Henry III of England: Religion

 Henry was particularly supportive of the mendicant orders; his confessors were drawn from the Dominican friars, and he built mendicant houses in Canterbury, Norwich, Oxford, Reading and York, helping to find valuable space for new buildings in what were already crowded towns and cities.
-He supported the military crusading orders, and became a patron of the Teutonic Order in 1235.
+He supported the military crusading orders and became a patron of the Teutonic Order in 1235.
 The emerging universities of Oxford and Cambridge also received royal attention: Henry reinforced and regulated their powers, and encouraged scholars to migrate from Paris to teach at them.
 A rival institution at Northampton was declared by the King to be a mere school and not a true university.

-The support given to Henry by the Papacy during his early years had a lasting influence on his attitude towards Rome, and he defended the mother church diligently throughout his reign.
-Rome in the 13th century was at once both the centre of the Europe-wide Church, and a political power in central Italy, threatened militarily by the Holy Roman Empire.
-During Henry's reign, the Papacy developed a strong, central bureaucracy, supported by benefices granted to absent churchmen working in Rome.
-Tensions grew between this practice and the needs of local parishioners, exemplified by the dispute between Robert Grosseteste, the bishop of Lincoln, and the Papacy in 1250.
+The support given to Henry by the papacy during his early years had a lasting influence on his attitude towards Rome, and he defended the mother church diligently throughout his reign.
+Rome in the 13th century was at once both the centre of the Europe-wide Church and a political power in central Italy, threatened militarily by the Holy Roman Empire.
+During Henry's reign the papacy developed a strong central bureaucracy, supported by benefices granted to absent churchmen working in Rome.
+Tensions grew between this practice and the needs of local parishioners, exemplified by the dispute between Robert Grosseteste, the bishop of Lincoln, and the papacy in 1250.

-Although the Scottish Church became more independent of England during the period, the Papal Legates helped Henry continue to apply influence over its activities at a distance.
+Although the Scottish Church became more independent of England during the period, the Papal Legates helped Henry to continue to apply influence over its activities at a distance.
 Pope Innocent IV's attempts to raise funds began to face opposition from within the English Church during Henry's reign.
-In 1240, the Papal emissary's collection of taxes to pay for the Papacy's war with Holy Roman Emperor Frederick II resulted in protests, ultimately overcome with the help of Henry and the Pope, and in the 1250s Henry's crusading tithes faced similar resistance.
+In 1240 the Papal emissary's collection of taxes to pay for the papacy's war with Frederick II, Holy Roman Emperor, resulted in protests, ultimately overcome with the help of Henry and the pope, and in the 1250s Henry's crusading tithes faced similar resistance.